 - Gain insight into the status and reward details of your individual validators

 - Want to reconcile your staking rewards with your traditional accounting system?
-No problem, easily download the reward history of all your validators as .csv file.
+No problem, easily download the reward history of all your validators as a .csv file.

 Note: We recommend Fireblocks for institutions that are looking for custody options.